Iron Filters: The Complete Guide

 There are two different ways iron gets in your drinking water: seepage and corrosion.

 Seepage happens when water from rain and melted snow travels from the ground through the soil to become part of the water supply.
-If the ground or soil contained any iron, it can dissolve into the water while it’s traveling through the ground.
+If the ground or soil contains iron, it can dissolve into the water while it’s traveling through the ground.

-So what should the iron levels drinking water be?
+So what should the iron levels in drinking water be?

 Iron is measured in parts per million in water.
 Ideally, you want to reduce the iron in your water to 0 parts per million.
-Even in the small amount of 0.3 parts per million iron starts to stain.
+Even at 0.3 parts per million, iron starts to stain.
 We’ve successfully treated iron levels as high as 40 parts per million.

 How do you know if you need an iron filter?

-A couple of ways you’d know if you need an iron filter or not are orange/rust-like staining in your toilets, washing machine and dishwasher.
-Another is the metallic taste iron has when you’re drinking it.
+A couple of ways you’d know if you need an iron filter are orange or rust-like staining in your toilets, washing machine, and dishwasher.
+Another is the metallic taste iron can create when you’re drinking it.

-If you have ferrous (clear) form of iron in your water, you can remove it with a water softener.
-But if you have reddish looking water, you have ferric iron that needs to be removed with an iron filter.
+If you have ferrous (clear) iron in your water, you may be able to remove lower levels of it with a water softener.
+But if you have reddish-looking water, you likely have ferric iron that needs to be removed with an iron filter.

 How to remove iron from drinking water?

-If you have iron in your water, the first thing you need to do is check the pH Ph level or your water.
-That’s important because a lot of the media’s used to treat iron need to be pH neutral level to be effective.
-If you don’t bring the pH of your water to neutral, your plumbing and water using appliances can start corroding because of the acidic water.
+If you have iron in your water, the first thing you need to do is check the pH level of your water.
+That’s important because a lot of the media used to treat iron need your water to be near neutral pH to work effectively.
+If you don’t bring the pH of your water closer to neutral, your plumbing and water-using appliances can start corroding because of acidic water.

-Iron levels of 1-5 parts per million can be treated with a water softener.
-If you have higher iron levels than that, you’ll need an iron filter.
-But first, make sure you test your water - you can get water testing kits from Amazon, Lowes or Home Depot.
+Iron levels of 1 to 5 parts per million can sometimes be treated with a water softener.
+If you have higher iron levels than that, you’ll usually need an iron filter.
+But first, make sure you test your water.
+You can get water testing kits from Amazon, Lowe’s, or Home Depot.

 How do iron filters work?

-Iron filters work similar to acid neutralizers.
-The unit contains a “media bed,” like a water softener or acid neutralizer.
-In this case, the filter media doesn’t contain a resin, but has an oxidizing agent like manganese dioxide.
+Iron filters work similarly to acid neutralizers.
+The unit contains a media bed, like a water softener or acid neutralizer.
+In this case, the filter media doesn’t contain resin, but instead uses an oxidizing agent like manganese dioxide.

 The iron filter is maintained by periodic backwashing to remove the precipitated iron.
-Regeneration needs to happen to refresh the oxidizing ability of the media bed, but a lot less frequently than backwashing.
+Regeneration needs to happen to refresh the oxidizing ability of the media bed, but much less frequently than backwashing.

 What’s the best type of filter for removing iron from drinking water?

-A Katolox filtration system is able to remove both forms of iron, magnesium and hydrogen sulfide present in well water.
+A Katalox filtration system is able to remove both forms of iron, manganese, and hydrogen sulfide present in well water.

 Relatively high concentrations of inorganic iron, whether ferrous or ferric (dissolved or precipitated), may be removed with iron filters.
 They are similar in appearance and size to conventional water softeners but contain beds of media that have mild oxidizing power.
 As the iron-bearing water is passed through the bed, any soluble ferrous iron is converted to the insoluble ferric state and then filtered from the water.
 Any previously precipitated iron is removed by simple mechanical filtration.